celeft01/Machine-Learning-Projects/README.md

 ### Overview

-Build and train neural network models for image classification and time-series forecasting tasks.
+Build a neural network from scratch that is able to solve a binary classification problem.

 ### Key Highlights
 - **Architectures**:
   - Feedforward Neural Networks (FNNs).
-  - Convolutional Neural Networks (CNNs).
-- **Applications**:
-  - Image classification.
-  - Predicting sequential data trends.

 ### Files
 - Relevant code and analysis are located in the `Neural Networks` directory.